Analyze customer data to determine the appropriate data model (I.e. List model, Data Extensions).

 Exclusion lists are used to exclude a list of email subscribers in the audience of an email send.

 Additional information about email subscribers can be stored in profile and preference attributes.
-This information are stored separately from lists.
+This information is stored separately from lists.

 Profile attributes can be used to store subscriber characteristics, and preference attributes information on how subscribers prefer to receive email communication.